 The school has a good sporting tradition and the children enjoy playing a range of sports and taking part in local and county-level events.

 Click the links below to find out more about what is being taught in each year group this year.

 We are continually aiming to achieve the best outcomes for the pupils in our school.
 Our School Improvement Plan (SIP) outlines the key areas for the following year to raise standards across the school.
-Below is a summary of this year's main objectives:
+Our 2018-19 SIP objectives are: